playfulprogramming/playfulprogramming/content/blog/chess-knight-problem/index.md

 I correctly got 2.

-If you want to try this yourself, [here is my codepen project](https://codepen.io/thodges314/pen/ZEbJzPX).
+If you want to try this yourself, [here is my CodePen project](https://codepen.io/thodges314/pen/ZEbJzPX).
 Enlarge the JavaScript panel and open the console along the bottom of the page to try this out.

 ![Image of the codepen interface with the JavaScript panel and the built in concole panel expanded.](./display-knight.png)